E. Coli Infection From Food or WaterSkip to the navigation

 moderate dehydration, which include:

-Dry appearance inside the
+- Dry appearance inside the mouth.

-Eyes that don't tear.
+- Eyes that don't tear.

-Low output of dark brown
+- Low output of urine.

 Tips for protecting yourself against E. coli infection from contaminated food and water